 Develop a bulletproof lead qualification process

-After establishing a connection with your lead, it’s time to develop lead qualification questions to use in your emails and phone calls.
+After establishing a connection with your lead, it’s time to develop lead qualification benchmarks and questions to help you focus on those with the most promise.

-To find what makes them loyal and why you’re the perfect fit for them, answer these questions:
+Find out what makes them loyal and why you’re the perfect fit for them by answering these questions:

 Stages may vary depending on your market, but they might be:

-Identify the questions you need to be answered to move a prospect to the next stage.
+Use experience with previous customers to Identify the questions you need to answer to move a prospect to the next stage.

-They will progress into the ‘needs discovered’ stage once you’ve understood their key pain points and timelines to solve them.
+They will progress into the “needs discovered” stage once you understand their key pain points and timelines to solve them.

 Based on your best customer insights and a detailed sales pipeline definition, write a set of questions the entire sales team can use to qualify each lead they work with.